daluj/newsAPI/README.md

 ## What can I do with this API?
 With this newsAPI you can:
 - Create news about your company.
 Endpoint: POST {url}/api/news
 - Get all news created and show them to the user.
-GET {url}/api/news
+Endpoint: GET {url}/api/news

 ### Examples